WeasonTang/weasontang.github.io/fun/cyber/network.md

 **Router**

-> t's a router's job to connect networks and pass data between them.
+> It's a router's job to connect networks and pass data between them.
 It does this by using routing (hence the name router!).

 > Routing is the label given to the process of data travelling across networks.
 Routing involves creating a path between networks so that this data can be successfully delivered.